-252. In the past few years, the importance of mining and quarrying industry decreased in the Hungarian economy.
+247. In the past few years, the importance of mining and quarrying industry decreased in the Hungarian economy.
 Its value added amounted to HUF 34 497 million in 2002, which gives only 0.2% of the total value added.
-It was the performance of the Non-financial corporations and the Households sectors.
+Mining and quarrying enterprises are classified to the Non-financial corporations and to the Households sectors.